 Investigation of the historical development of the theoretical foundations of modern public administration practice.
 The course serves as an overview of the public administration profession within a democratic society, a description of the history and development of the field of public administration, and an introduction to ethical issues faced by public administrators.

 Exploration of leadership and management in public administration at the cognitive, experiential, and implementation level.
 Students integrate and apply theoretical concepts, improve collaborative management skills, and explore their individual philosophies of leadership within real-world scenarios.

-Analysis of theories and strategies of resource allocation as a basis for managing revenues and debt in government, with a focus on budgeting as a tool for controlling both operations and policy at all levels of government.
-Students gain an understanding of the role of government in a market economy to include the impact of monies spent at the local, state and federal level.
+Analysis of theories and strategies of resource allocation as a basis for managing revenues and debt in the government, with a focus on budgeting as a tool for controlling both operations and policy at all levels of government.
+Students gain an understanding of the role of government in a market economy to include the impact of monies spent at the local, state, and federal levels.
 Students investigate why expenditures are channeled toward certain critical areas in the economy under conditions of market failure.

 Evaluation of labor-management negotiations grounded in theory.
-Students analyze and articulate the nature and extent of labor-management negotiations, the suspected causes of conflict, and the internal and environmental influences on these changes.
+Students analyze and articulate the nature and extent of labor-management negotiations, the suspected causes of conflict, and the internal and external influences on these processes.
 Students consider the critical issues in labor-management negotiations and collective bargaining in the public sector and analyze crucial policy issues.

 Exploration of the basic legal and ethical concepts and challenges facing public administrators.
 Students identify principles that might guide legal and ethical choices and show the practical impacts of these principles.
 Students consider the tensions among ethics, societal influences, and faith in public administration decision making.